There is a Video Tutorial covering some of the concepts covered in this page here

 NetworkObject.Despawn on the server.
 An despawned object can also later be spawned again with another spawn call if needed.

-A client should never call destroy on a networked object itself (this is not supported).
+A client should never call destroy on a networked object itself (this isn't supported).
 To destroy an object with client authority, have the client send an RPC to the server, which allows the server to destroy the object.

-You cannot despawn objects on just specific clients.
+You can't despawn objects on just specific clients.
 If you want to hide an object on some clients but display it on others use Object Visibility.

 To get more control about the object lifecycle, MLAPI has built in object pooling.
 See Object Pooling to learn more.